 The formerly story-driven world being changed into a static place with only few permanent changes.
 See Status Quo Is God.

 The villains suddenly being incredibly impotent despite the fact that their only true enemies are also feverishly fighting each other in the side of the good-evil conflicts.
 See Villain Decay.

-The Warcraft tabletop RPG and computer games always seem to conflict, causing their fans to dismiss the other as non-canon.
+The Warcraft tabletop RPG and computer games always seem to conflict, causing their fans to dismiss the other as non-canon, with Blizzard following suit.